bluekitchen/btstack/port/esp32/README.md

 ### Audio playback

-Audio playback is implemented by `btstack_audio_esp32.c`.
-It assumes an I2S Codec connected as follows:
+Audio playback is implemented by `btstack_audio_esp32.c` and supports generic I2S codecs as well as the ES8388 on the [ESP32 LyraT v4.3](https://docs.espressif.com/projects/esp-adf/en/latest/design-guide/board-esp32-lyrat-v4.3.html) devkit.

+It uses the first I2S interface with the following pin out:

 ESP32 pin | I2S Pin
 ----------|---------
+GPIO0     | MCK
+GPIO5     | BCLK
 GPIO25    | LRCK
-GPIO26    | BCLK
+GPIO26    | DOUT
-GPIO22    | DATA
+GPIO35    | DIN

+If support for the LyraT v4.3 is enabled, e.g. via menuconfig - Example Board Configuration --> ESP32 board --> ESP32-LyraT V4.3, CONFIG_ESP_LYRAT_V4_3_BOARD gets defined and the ES8388 will be configured as well.

-We've used the MAX98357A on the [Adafruit breakout board](https://www.adafruit.com/product/3006).
-The simplest example is the mod_player, which plays back an 8 kB sound file and the a2dp_sink_demo implements a basic Bluetooth loudspeaker.
+We've also used the MAX98357A on the [Adafruit breakout board](https://www.adafruit.com/product/3006).
+The simplest example is the mod_player, which plays back an 8 kB sound file and the a2dp_sink_demo that implements a basic Bluetooth loudspeaker.

-Audio input via I2S or ADC is not supported yet.
-We might have a look at it when [HFP/SCO via VHCI](https://github.com/espressif/esp-idf/issues/1118) is working on the ESP32.

 ### Multi-Threading